arinze-edeh/cloud-infrastructure-devops-labs/devops/linux-administration/php81-nginx-appserver-deployment/README.md

 ## Project Overview

-This project documents the deployment of a PHP-based application on app server 3 within the Nautilus infrastructure at Stratos Datacenter, focusing on a production-ready setup.
-The deployment involves installing and configuring nginx to serve content on port 8096 with the document root /var/www/html, setting up PHP-FPM 8.1 to use the Unix socket /var/run/php-fpm/default.sock, and integrating nginx with PHP-FPM for optimized PHP processing.
-The pre-provided application files (index.php and info.php) are preserved without modification, and the configuration is verified from the jump host using curl http://stapp03:8096/index.php to ensure full functionality and accessibility.
+This project documents the deployment of a `PHP-based application` on app server 3 within the Nautilus infrastructure at Stratos Datacenter, focusing on a production-ready setup.
+The deployment involves installing and configuring nginx to serve content on port 8096 with the document root `/var/www/html`, setting up `PHP-FPM 8.1` to use the Unix socket `/var/run/php-fpm/default.sock`, and integrating `nginx with PHP-FPM for optimized PHP processing`.
+The pre-provided application files `(index.php and info.php)` are preserved without modification, and the configuration is verified from the jump host using `curl http://stapp03:8096/index.php` to ensure full functionality and accessibility.

 ---